Contagion (Star Trek: The Next Generation): Production

 Staff graphic designer Michael Okuda said of the plot, "I thought it was exciting, but the level of computer technology was not quite as advanced as it will really be that far into the future.
 The idea of an information-based weapon of that kind was pretty good.
 I thought the computer would be a little more protected than it appeared."

 Andrew Probert was the lead designer of the Enterprise 1701-D and the Romulan Warbird seen in this episode.
 The Romulan Warbird was previously introduced in "The Neutral Zone"; the model was built by Greg Jein.

 Reception

 Keith R.A.
 DeCandido of Tor.com rated the episode 4 out of 10.

-James Hunt of Den of Geek gave the episode a negative review and recommend skipping it.
+James Hunt of Den of Geek gave the episode a negative review and recommended skipping it.
 Zack Handlen of The A.V.
 Club gave the episode a B on his rewatch.

 Continuity

 An Iconian gateway was central to the plot of "To the Death", a 1996 episode in season 4 of Star Trek: Deep Space Nine.